 Why not make time to talk about the things that are working?
 Try to squeeze in regular discussions about best practices with your team.
 It’s a great opportunity to recognize good work and learn from one another.

 Unfortunately, some companies reduce their customers to a number or data point.
-Taking the time to understand their needs, desires, and motivations can help you provide more meaningful services or products.
+But having a clear understanding of their needs, desires, and motivations can help you provide more meaningful services or products.